The menopause

 Reproductive Neuroendocrine Effects of Neuropeptide Y and Related Peptides

-Craig A. Johnston, Charles D. Barnes in Brain-Gut Peptides and Reproductive Function, 2020
+Published in Craig A. Johnston, Charles D. Barnes, Brain-Gut Peptides and Reproductive Function, 2020

 Alterations in plasma levels of gonadal steroids also affect the concentration of NPY in the hypothalamus.
 Crowley et al. (1985) examined the effects of bilateral OVX followed by treatment with estrogen alone or the combination of estrogen and progesterone on NPY levels in several brain regions.
 Injection of 50 μg of estradiol benzoate significantly decreased NPY levels in the ME 48 h later.
 Injection of a single dose of progesterone (2.5 mg) at 10:00 AM into OVX and estrogen-treated animals induced a significant increase in NPY levels in the ME 1 h later followed by a gradual decline.
 The pattern of NPY alterations in the ME after progesterone administration was similar to that for LHRH.
 These changes in the levels of both peptides preceded the afternoon rise in plasma LH.
 A significant decline in NPY concentration was detected in the interstitial nucleus of the stria terminalis and in the arcuate nucleus following estrogen treatment, while no changes were observed in the preoptic, periventricular and ventromedial nuclei.
 Progesterone treatment further decreased NPY levels in the interstitial nucleus of the stria terminalis and in the ventromedial nucleus while transient declines were seen in the preoptic and arcuate nuclei (Crowley et al., 1985).